philippstroehle/Falk_Szech_MoralsAndMarkets_Science_2013/Figures.md

-Falk, Szech (2013): Morals and Markets
+Falk, Szech: Morals and Markets
 ========================================================